PatienceAnono/PatienceAnono-Portfolio/README.md

 🐙 **GitHub:** [github.com/PatienceAnono](https://github.com/PatienceAnono)

+---

 ### 💡 Data becomes powerful when it tells a story.

-**I help businesses understand that story, turn it into actionable insights, and make better decisions.**
+**I help businesses understand that story, turn it into actionable insights, and make better decisions.**into actionable insights, and make better decisions.**